ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/native-apis.md

 ## The Splash Screen

-By default, new Capacitor applications are set to automatically hide the application splash screen once the application is in a runnable state.
+Capacitor applications are set to automatically hide the splash screen once the application starts.
 In some cases it makes sense to run some startup logic before the splash screen is hidden.
-For example, you may want to conditionally determine the first page the user sees depending on if their user session is still valid.
-In that case, it makes sense to run the logic before dismissing the splash screen.

-We'll eventually implement that scenario.
-For now, we will update the Capacitor configuration to prevent the splash screen from automatically hiding, and then use the Capacitor Splash Screen API to hide the splash screen from our application code.
+We will run into such a case in a later lab, for now we will use the <a href="https://capacitorjs.com/docs/apis/splash-screen" target="_blank">Splash Screen API</a> to programmatically hide the splash screen from our application code.

-- <a href="https://capacitorjs.com/docs/apis/splash-screen" target="_blank">Splash Screen API</a>

-## Programmatically Hide the Splash Screen

-To programmatically hide the splash screen, we first need to modify our existing Capacitor configuration and add some initialization logic to the `<App />` component.
+To programmatically hide the splash screen we need to make modifications to the existing Capacitor configuration in addition to adding initialization logic to the `<App />` component.

-### Capacitor Configuration
+### Update Capacitor Configuration

-Our first step will be to modify `capacitor.config.json` such that the splash screen will not automatically hide upon application launch.
-Replace the existing `"launchShowDuration"` property with `"launchAutoHide"`:
+Open `capacitor.config.json`.
+Notice that under `plugins` there is an entry for `SplashScreen` configuration where `launchShowDuration` is set to zero.
+We no longer need that configuration property; replace it with the `launchAutoHide` property:

 **`capacitor.config.json`**